philou69/clean-code-php/README.md

 In PHP you can set `public`, `protected` and `private` keywords for methods.
 Using it, you can control properties modification on an object.
-En PHP vous pouvez utiliser les mots clés `public`, `protected` and `private` pour les methodes.
-En les utilisants, vous pouvez controller les modifications faites sur un objet.
+En PHP vous pouvez utiliser les mots clé `public`, `protected` and `private` pour les méthodes.
+En les utilisant, vous pouvez controller les modifications faites sur un objet.

 * When you want to do more beyond getting an object property, you don't have